OnePetDev/one-pet-data/custom-audiences.md

 # Custom Audiences
 {: .no_toc }

-Custom audiences are delivered to marketing platforms from the data warehouse.
+Custom audiences are sent from the data warehouse to ad platforms and ESPs.